8 Household Products that Can Affect Your Thyroid

-This chemical can affect your thyroid even if you’re only exposed to a moderate amount, so it’s best to avoid using any products that are coated with a nonstick surface.
+This chemical can affect your thyroid.
+That’s true even if you only come into contact with a moderate amount.
+Because of that, it’s best to avoid using any products manufacturers have coated with a nonstick surface.

-Some of the more popular kinds of toothpaste today contain an ingredient known as triclosan, which affects the function of the thyroid, testosterone and estrogen levels, and the efficacy of certain antibiotics.
+Some of the more popular kinds of toothpaste today contain an ingredient known as triclosan, which affects the function of the thyroid.
+It may also affect testosterone and estrogen levels, as well as the efficacy of certain antibiotics.

-Triclosan is a compound that interferes with the hormones that are produced by the thyroid, and it also disrupts the normal development of your reproductive system as well as your metabolism.
+Triclosan is a compound that interferes with the hormones that the thyroid produces.
+It also disrupts the normal development of your reproductive system and your metabolism.

 Visit this article: Eliminate Plaque Naturally

-Triclosan acts as an antibiotic to control the bacteria that can proliferate in the feet, hands, teeth, and other parts of the body.
-But as we mentioned above, it’s harmful to other bodily functions like the thyroid.
+Triclosan acts as an antibiotic.
+It is supposed to control the bacteria that can proliferate in your feet, teeth, or other parts of your body.
+But as we mentioned above, it can be harmful to bodily functions like that of the thyroid.

-A lot of chemicals that are commonly used in the home contain some amount of heavy metals like mercury, lead, and aluminum, and the production of antibodies to fight them can lead to autoimmune thyroid disorders, such as Hashimoto’s and Grave’s diseases.
+A lot of chemicals that people commonly use in the home contain quantities of heavy metals.
+Some examples of these are mercury, lead, and aluminum.
+The antibodies your body produces to fight them can lead to autoimmune disorders related to this gland.
+Some examples are Hashimoto’s and Grave’s diseases.

 Soy products contain phytoestrogens among their proteins, which can inhibit the thyroid’s production of peroxidase.